Customer Portals: The New Construction Standard

 | Document versions lost or outdated | Current documents always accessible |

 Customer portals in construction solve these fundamental communication problems.
 Clients can track their project's progress, receive timely updates, and feel involved in the process, reinforcing trust at every stage.
+This transparency addresses the core issues that make customer experience crucial for residential developers, who need to maintain strong relationships throughout lengthy construction timelines.

 The question many construction companies ask is: Why invest in a customer portal when clients are likely to build only once?